Pranavharshans/Notorium/implementations.md

 ### Reduced Sidebar Spacing (2025-04-25 11:47:00 Asia/Calcutta)
 - Reduced padding between the "My Notes" heading and the search bar in the notes sidebar (`NotesSidebar.tsx` and `NotesList.tsx`) for a more compact UI.

-### Removed duplicate "My Notes" title (2025-04-25 11:42:00 Asia/Calcutta)
+### Removed Add Note Button (2025-04-25 14:16:00 Asia/Calcutta)
-- Removed the duplicate "My Notes" title from the NotesList component to eliminate extra space.
+- Removed the add note button from the top right of the NotesList component.
-- Kept only the "Plus" button in a right-aligned container.

 ### NoteDisplay Bug Fix (2025-04-25 10:11:00 Asia/Calcutta)
 - Fixed TypeError in NoteDisplay component where `onTitlesExtracted` was being called without being provided